Garner Magnet High School

 Garner Magnet High School (GMHS) is a comprehensive public high school in Garner, North Carolina, United States, a city southeast of Raleigh.
 The school was founded as Garner Senior High School (GSHS), which graduated its first class in 1969.
 Garner is one of four high schools in the Wake County Public School System offering an International Baccalaureate Programme of study, along with Needham B. Broughton High School, William G. Enloe High School, and Millbrook High School.

-As of 2018-19, Garner offers its nearly 2,400 students 34 IB Diploma Programme courses, 16 Advanced Placement courses, 48 Career and Technical Education courses, Three world languages, a Public Safety Career Academy, an Army JROTC program, courses in Music, Dance, Theatre and Visual Arts, 19 varsity sports, and 50 student clubs.
-The school is also seeking authorization to begin offering the International Baccalaureate Career-related Programme beginning in the fall of 2019.
+As of 2018–19, Garner offers its nearly 2,400 students 34 IB Diploma Programme courses, 16 Advanced Placement courses, 48 Career and Technical Education courses, Four world languages, a Public Safety Career Academy, an Army JROTC program, courses in Music (Chorus, Band, and Orchestra), Dance, Theatre and Visual Arts, 19 varsity sports, and 50 student clubs.
+The school began offering the International Baccalaureate Career-related Programme beginning in the fall of 2019.

 History

 The school opened in the fall of 1968 when Garner desegregated its schools.
-Garner Consolidated School had served African-American students.
-Garner High School had served white students (and handful of African-American students) who elected to attend under the "choice" plan that was in place prior to desegregation.
+Garner Consolidated School had served Black students.
+Garner High School had served White students (and handful of Black students) who elected to attend under the "choice" plan that was in place prior to desegregation.
 Garner resident Tim Stevens, a retired journalist, in March 2018 premiered a theatrical production, "68," telling the story of the school's September 2 opening that year.
 Stevens credits the community and principal Wayne Bare for managing integration peacefully and for overcoming a number of construction delays.
 In a 2008 book on implementation of the Supreme Court's Brown v.
 Board of Education decision, editors Daugherity and Bolton attribute Garner's successful desegregation to Bare's effort to create a shared culture and avoid a power imbalance.

-In the summer of 2016, the Garner Magnet High School building was partially torn down due to mold and mildew, and Garner Magnet High School's students were located in the South Garner High School building until the renovation of Garner Magnet High School was complete.
+In the summer of 2016, the Garner Magnet High School building was partially torn down due to mold and mildew, and the school's students were relocated to the South Garner High School building, until the renovation of Garner Magnet High School was complete.